Before you begin the application process, be sure you meet the following requirements:

 French applicants must complete a four-year "Licence," or a "Diplome" program, or a professional title beyond the "baccalaureat."

 - You must have taken the GMAT or the GRE within the last five years.
-The GMAT score should be forwarded by Pearson Vue to the Illinois MBA—School code VKRTK08.
-The GRE score should be forwarded to the Illinois MBA by ETS — School Code 1836.
+For the GMAT or GRE score to be valid, you will need to gain admission before the test score expires.
+The GMAT score should be forwarded by Pearson Vue to the Illinois MBA (Program Code: VKRTK08).
+The GRE score should be forwarded to the University of Illinois at Urbana-Champaign by ETS (School Code: 1836).

 - Work experience is weighted heavily in admissions decisions because it provides a framework for students to participate in class.
-At least two years of full-time, post-undergraduate experience are strongly recommended, although exceptions have been made in the cases of Joint Degree applicants and applicants with compelling part-time experience.
+At least two years of full-time, post-undergraduate experience are strongly recommended, although exceptions have been made in the cases of joint degree applicantslink: new joint degree section and applicants with compelling part-time experience.
 Military service may also be counted as work experience.

 Non-degree applications are not accepted.
 Transfer courses are not accepted.